Skip to content

 The park has a canoe and kayak launch just up the Turtle Creek River, a perfect place to paddle down through the Turtle Creek Floodplain Preservation and Park, which has idyllic scenery.

-Kayaking at the Schollmeyer Park
+Turtle Creek at Schollmeyer Park

 Turtle Creek- Sweet Allyn Park